Vector Values

 MATCH (d:Doc)

-WITH d, vector.similarity.cosine(d.embedding, $query) AS score
+WITH d, vector.similarity(d.embedding, $query) AS score

 MATCH (d)-[:MENTIONS]->(e:Entity)